Mortal wound: 1700s

 The London Gazette is one of the British government's official journals.
 In the 1714 The London Gazette: Issue 5228, under the Advertisements section, mortal wound is used to describe an injury a man named Edward Hurley received from a Two-Bill.
 "Whereas one Henry Bray, Weaver, now or late of Culmstock, in the County of Devon, did on Tuesday the 18th Instant, give one Edward Hurley … a mortal Wound on the Head with a Two-Bill, that he dy’d."
 The journal goes on to describe Henry Bray's appearance, mannerisms and the clothes he usually wears as well as stating that anyone that helps bring him to justice will receive a monetary reward.

 The first dictionary with an entry for the term is Edward Phillips' The New World of Words: or, Universal English Dictionary, 16th edition, published in 1720.
 The entry says "Mortal Wound.
 See Wound" At the entry for wound, the definition for mortal wound states "Mortal Wound, is that which must unavoidably be follow'd by Death, when it is situate deep in a principal Part, necessary for the Preservation of Life: Such are wounds in the Heart, Lungs, Midriff, Liver, Spleen Etc. and generally in all the great Vessels".

 Poet Allan Ramsay wrote Health: a poem 1st edition in 1724, stating "When th’ uvula has got its mortal wound, and tongue and lips form words without a sound."
 He states that the uvula had received a mortal wound, using the term metaphorically to describe an uvula infection possibly due to influenza which often led to death in the 1700s.

 In 1760 mortal wound is used in the Trial of Lawrence Earl Ferrers, for the Murder of John Johnson.
-John Johnson received "One mortal Wound of the ‘Breadth of One Inch and Depth of Four Inches; of which said moral Wound the said John Johnson did ... live, until the Nineteenth Day of the same Month of January, ... on which Day, ... he the said John Johnson, of the mortal Wound aforesaid, died."
+John Johnson received "One mortal Wound of the ‘Breadth of One Inch and Depth of Four Inches; of which said mortal Wound the said John Johnson did ... live, until the Nineteenth Day of the same Month of January, ... on which Day, ... he the said John Johnson, of the mortal Wound aforesaid, died."
 During the trial, the jurors found Lawrence Earl Ferrers guilty of murder as he purposefully and without remorse injured John Johnson which led to his death.

 Other examples of "mortal wound" are found in: